Cybersecurity in the Holiday Season

 Since we have already talked about how human involvement decreases around the holiday season, how about a cybersecurity team that will be working for you day in and day out?

 Indusface’s Total Application Security is a completely managed web application scanning and firewall solution.
-It allows you to focus on key business activities at any time of the year while a dedicated cybersecurity team looks about your security on the concept of ‘Detect, Protect, and Monitor.’
+It allows you to focus on key business activities at any time of the year while a dedicated cybersecurity team looks at your security on the concept of ‘Detect, Protect, and Monitor.’